This post may contain affiliate links. Please read our disclosure policy.

 What size baking dish is best to use?

-In this baked oatmeal recipe, I use a 5-inch baking dish.
+To make baked oatmeal for one, use a 5×5-inch baking dish.
 This dish holds about 1.5 cups and has an area of 25 square inches.
 A 4×6-inch dish has an area of 24 square inches and will work as well.
 For best results, use a dish of similar size.
-See our FAQ page for additional information on baking dish sizes.

 Ways To Use Leftover Ingredients